RubenOAlvarado/ehr-manager/README.md

 Right now the API just simulates a connection to an EHR.
 In the future, it can be connected to a real EHR, there is a client implemented as a service, but it's not fully implemented.

 ## Error recovery
 The API is designed to recover from errors, configuring retries and retry schedules.
-Teh database records the status of the sync, so it can be recovered from errors and the error is logged in the database.
+The database records the status of the sync, so it can be recovered from errors and the error is logged in the database.

+## Deployment
+I prepared a docker-compose file to deploy the application in a containerized environment.
+I coudn't complete the whole configuration, but I hope it'll be useful for you as a starting point to growth the project.

 ## 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.